gugahoa/bank_accounting/CONTRIBUTING.md

 Since both of these cases seems common enough, I modeled as such.

-### Transaction value as string

-As floating point can suffer from floating point precision errors, we use the Decimal library in this project, which accepts strings to construct a Decimal type.

-Over the wire, we'll also receive the value as string.

 ## Trade-offs

 ### Why do transfers go through an Asset Nominal Account, instead of a Liability?